 Sit on the Swiss ball by resting both feet on the floor.
 Spread the feet so that they are as wide as your hips.

 Straighten your back and bring your arms to your chest, forming a cross.
 Start tightening the muscles of your abdomen.

 Try to lean as far back as you can, maintaining a straight back and neck.
 Resist the temptation to arch your back or to bend your neck to compensate for the change in center of gravity.

 You will know that you are doing this the correct way if you can feel the tightening in your midsection.
 Hold this position for about three deep breaths.
 Return to the sitting position and start again.

 3. Triceps Dip

 Start by placing the Swiss ball in a corner.
-This will help stabilize the ball.
+This will help stabilise the ball.
 This is great for absolute beginners.
 You can always skip this part if you are already accustomed to using the fitness ball.
-Sit on the Swiss ball and stabilize yourself.
+Sit on the Swiss ball and stabilise yourself.